mawyss/scion/doc/protocols/casa.rst

 On the other hand, the protocol-specific categories serve the needs of protocols that have additional requirements like high performance.
+In case an algorithm for a protocol-specific category is announced, it has priority over the one specified in the general category.

 Those algorithms are then primarily announced in the beacons, but can also be exchanged in protocol-specific channels, for example